How To Choose The Right Activewear For Your Marathon Training

-There’s little over seven months until the London Marathon and endurance race season in general, begins.
-That’s seven months of blood, sweat and probably a few tears before you eventually cross the finish line glowing with adrenaline and accomplishment.
+There’s just over two months until the London Marathon and endurance race season in general, begins.
+That’s two months of blood, sweat and probably a few tears before you eventually cross the finish line glowing with adrenaline and accomplishment.
 Your activewear can make or break your marathon success and the months of training you have to do before it.
 Pick the right running clothing and training will be a lot easier.
 Choose equipment that doesn’t last and you won’t just find yourself out-of-pocket.

 Why the right activewear is important